 The Human Rights Policy Act is currently awaiting ratification by the Senate.
 This bill will leverage sanctions on companies and key leaders who have been implicated in the camp system, and mandate a detailed congressional report on the global supply chain that supports these atrocities.

-- Call your Senator and ask them to ratify Senate Bill 178.
+- Call your congress person and ask them to support the Uyghur Forced Labor Prevention Act

 - Send a message to your Members of Congress using this action alert, and share it.